DracoBlue/jsb/README.md

 ### jsb.whenFired(`name`, `[filter, ]` `callback`)

 If the event may be triggered before your jsb class is loaded, you can use `jsb.whenFired`.
+Afterwards it behaves the same like `jsb.on`.

     var counter = 0;
     jsb.fireEvent('MASTER_READY', { "key": "value"});